The Expiration Streaming Model: Diameter, $k$-Center, Counting, Sampling, and Friends

-Another related model is \emph{turnstile streaming}, where the input stream consists of item insertions and deletions (hence each stream element is called an update instead of an item arrival), and more particularly \emph{strict turnstile}, the special case where an item can only be deleted after it was inserted is called \emph{strict turnstile} or, especially in geometric and graph settings~\cite{Indyk04, AGM12}, \emph{dynamic streams}.
-Although this model bears similarity to our expiration model but is actually incomparable.
-The crucial difference is that in turnstile streaming, each deletion triggers the algorithm explicitly at the time of deletion, whereas in our expiration model the deletions occur implicitly, because the expiration information is provided only when the item arrives, and performing the deletions explicitly would require the algorithm to store the expirations of all active items, which is excessive.
+Another related model is \emph{turnstile streaming}, where the input stream consists of item insertions and deletions.
+The special case where an item can only be deleted after it was inserted is called \emph{strict turnstile} or, especially in geometric and graph settings~\cite{Indyk04, AGM12}, \emph{dynamic streams}.
+Although this model bears similarity to our expiration model, it is actually incomparable.
+The crucial difference is that in turnstile streaming, each deletion triggers the algorithm explicitly at the time of deletion, whereas in our expiration model the deletions occur implicitly, because the expiration information is provided only when the item arrives.
+Performing the deletions explicitly would require the algorithm to store the expirations of all active items, which is excessive.
 For an in-depth discussion of related models and further related work, we refer to~\Cref{sec:related}.